Skip to content

 It is a clear act of allyship to normalise the use of pronouns and can help go some way to reducing the need for trans and non-binary workmates and friends to continuously explain their identity.

-Supporting the Use of Pronouns
+Supporting the use of pronouns

 If you want to support the use of pronouns, there are some very easy ways to do so.

-To begin, update your email signatures and social media biographies.
+1. To begin, update your email signatures and social media biographies.
 This has the practical benefit of indicating how you like to be addressed, as well as signalling to others that you will respect their gender identification and pronoun preferences.